LIFT (Ladies In Faith Together)

 “He who sings prays twice,” said St. Augustine.

 St. Martin’s Choir has a long tradition of joyfully leading the congregation in hymn and service music singing.
-The Choir, formerly under the direction of Paula King, and now that of Timothy Lane, is blessed with the voices of enthusiastic, trained and untrained singers who meet weekly on Sunday mornings to prepare music, including four-part harmony anthems sung in a variety of musical styles during the 10am service.
-The Choir is most often accompanied by Organist and Keyboardist Jeanne Suski, but we are also blessed with a number of talented instrumentalists who accompany the Choir and occasionally play solos during our worship time.
+The Choir, under the direction of Jeanne Suski, is blessed with the voices of enthusiastic, trained and untrained singers who meet weekly on Sunday mornings to prepare music, including four-part harmony anthems sung in a variety of musical styles during the 10am service.
+We are also blessed with a number of talented instrumentalists who accompany the Choir and occasionally play solos during our worship time.
 For more information about the Choir, contact the St. Martin's Office at (716)773-3335.

 All Christians are teachers.
 Our daily lives are a witness to what we believe and value.
-Here at St. Martin’s, we are blessed with dedicated and enthusiastic Sunday School teachers and helpers: Primary Class (Pre-K through 2nd grade)- Denise Dunbar, Allie & Dave Porter, Jeanne Potts, and Lisa Smythe.
-Intermediate Class (Grades 3-5)- Lisa Hoyt and Dawn Farquharson.
+Here at St. Martin’s, we are blessed with dedicated and enthusiastic Sunday School teachers and helpers: Primary Class (Pre-K through 2nd grade) Dawn Farquhason, Jeanne Potts, and Lisa Smythe.
+Intermediate Class (Grades 3-5) John and Lisa Hoyt.

 This year we have a wonderful new curriculum called the Episcopal Children’s Curriculum (ECC).
 The Curriculum offers a developmental sequence of topics that include Bible, Sacraments, and historical events in the church.
 At each level, materials are provided for the students to enhance their learning at home and in the classroom.
 Each unit provides a book that is sent home to be read and discussed throughout the unit.
 Each class session, learners will be given a Take-Home Card that highlights the theme of the day’s lesson.
 Our hope is that there will be a connection and conversation with parents and children throughout the week about what they are learning in Sunday School.

-We are blessed with beautiful children here at St. Martins and are grateful for the support of the Vestry and our church family as we strive to make our Christian Education program the best it can be!
+We are blessed with wonderful children here at St. Martin's and are grateful for the support of the Vestry and our church family as we strive to make our Christian Education program the best it can be!

 For more information contact Linda Crist, Beth Boron or the St. Martin's Office at (716)773-3335.